This is my resource page.

 - Cost of Car Ownership Calculator: A free online calculator to calculate the true cost of car ownership.
 Many do not factor in numerous criteria such as fines and improvements.
 This one does.

 - Introduction to Annuities and their benefits: How do you ensure a consistent payout when you retire?
 One instrument is the annuity.
 What are its pros and cons?

-- The science behind being Financially Independent with 1 million by 40: How do you achieve an early comfortable situation where you can choose how to live your life later?
+- The Math behind being Financially Independent with 1 million by 40: How do you achieve an early comfortable situation where you can choose how to live your life later?